-The abundances of the selected lines for each metal-poor star as a function of E.P. are shown in the left panels of Fig. 12, while the abundances as a function of reduced EW are shown in the right panels of the figure.
-Black dots correspond to Fe I abundances, corrected by NLTE effects as described in Sect.
-5.5, while the red dots correspond to the Fe II abundances.
-The solid red and black horizontal lines indicate the averaged Fe II and Fe I abundance, respectively.
-In addition, we have plotted with a dotdashed line the regression fit of the Fe I abundances, where its slope and error are written in the bottom of each panel.
+The abundances of the selected lines for each metal-poor star as a function of E.P. are shown in the left panels of Fig. 10, while the abundances as a function of reduced EW are shown in the right panels of the figure.
+Black dots correspond to Fe $\scriptstyle\rm I$ abundances, corrected by NLTE effects as described in Sect.
+5.5, while the red dots correspond to the Fe $\scriptstyle\rm II$ abundances.
+The solid red and black horizontal lines indicate the averaged Fe $\scriptstyle\rm II$ and Fe $\scriptstyle\rm I$ abundance, respectively.
+In addition, we plotted with a dot-dashed line the linear regression fit to the Fe $\scriptstyle\rm I$ abundances, where its slope and error are written in the bottom of each panel.

 In metal-poor stars the continuum is easy to identify, although other difficulties appear, such as the low number of iron lines detectable in the spectra, especially those of ionized iron.
-In our case, the common lines that passed the selection criteria explained above can be seen in Fig. 12.
-HD84937 is the most extreme case, where we have only 3 ionized and 17 neutral iron lines that are used for the final [Fe/H] determination.
+In our case, the common lines that passed the selection criteria explained above can be seen in Fig. 10.
+HD84937 is the most extreme case, where we have only 1 ionized and 20 neutral iron lines that are used for the final [Fe/H] determination.

 NLTE effects can change significantly the metallicity of metal-poor stars (Thévenin & Idiart 1999; Asplund 2005).
-The results listed in Tab.
-2 consider LTE, therefore explaining the differences between individual results and the literature as listed in Tab.
-1 and in Fig. 3.
-After applying NTLE corrections to our selected LTE Fe1 abundances, the metallicities increase by up to approximately 0.1 dex, which agree with the investigation of Bergemann et al. (2012) for these three benchmark stars.
+After applying NTLE corrections to our selected LTE Fe I abundances, the metallicities increase by up to approximately 0.1 dex, which agree with the investigation of Bergemann et al. (2012) for these three Benchmark Stars.

-The largest difference between Fe1 and Fe11 abundances is for the metal-poor giant HD122563.
-When looking at the distribution of Fe1 lines as a function of E.P. one can see a significant slope in the regression fit of $-0.067 \pm 0.008$ .
-The regression fit as a function of EW shows a slope of 0.061 that can be neglected when considering the error of 0.106.
+The largest difference between Fe I and Fe II abundances is for the metal-poor giant HD122563.
+However, in the distribution of Fe I lines as a function of E.P. one can see a significant slope in the regression fit of -0.066 ± 0.008 .
+The regression fit as a function of EW shows a slope of 0.07 that can be neglected when considering the error of 0.11.
 Since those fits are obtained after making the NLTE corrections, we attribute this trend to 3D effects, which are most important for cool metal-poor stars (Asplund et al. 1999; Collet et al. 2007, e.g.).
 See also Bergemann et al. (2012) for the study in this regard of HD122563.
-The second metal-poor star, HD140283 also presents a negative slope for Fe1 abundances as a function of E.P., although it is less pronounced and the error of it is larger than the case of HD122563.
+The second metal-poor star, HD140283 also presents a negative slope for Fe I abundances as a function of E.P., although it is less pronounced and its error is larger than the case of HD122563.
 It is interesting to see that for this metal-poor subgiant we obtain a good ionization balance.
-The last metal-poor star of our group, HD84937, presents a quite flat
+The last metal-poor star of our group, HD84937, presents quite a flat regression fit when looking at the abundances as a function of E.P or EW and considering the errors.
+Moreover, Fe I and Fe II abundances agree when the errors due to $T{\rm eff}$ and $\log g$ are taken into account.